 8. Make- and Keep- Your Friends

+Staying in touch with your friends is an important habit for longevity.
 Although we don’t know exactly why, spending quality time with friends and family appears to increase your lifespan.
-In fact, research shows that maintaining a healthy social network can help you live up to fifty percent longer [13].
+Research shows that maintaining a healthy social network can help you live up to fifty percent longer [13].

 For all you introverts out there, here’s the good news: you don’t need an army of friends to reap the longevity benefits of social connection.
 A study from 2001 found that even having just three good friends can decrease your risk of early death by two hundred percent [14].